wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 3.2.4 Backup the generated files

-You will re-use the generated configuration snippets and other assets in the next section of the lab.
+You re-use the generated configuration snippets and other assets in the next section of the lab.
 Therefore it is a good approach to create a snippet repository.
-Configuration snippets are typically hosted in a git repository or so, here you will use the folder **~/Student/assets**.
-You will also use the asset directory to store the application WAR file.
+Configuration snippets are typically hosted in a git repository or so, here you use the folder **~/Student/assets**.
+You also use the asset directory to store the application WAR file.

 1. Copy the generated configuration files as well as the application war file into the assets directory.